 Elisabeth Lowry, Director of Community Engagement

-The Professional Development and Engagement Center's mission is to guide and empower young musicians in the discovery and achievement of their unique career goals.
-Founded in the fall of 2013, the Center offers a peer to peer advising program that provides training and review of student grant applications, biographies, cover letters, resumes, graduate school and fellowship applications, branding, marketing, web design, startups, financial planning, and audio/video post production.
-Peer to peer career advisors are trained both in house by the Assistant Dean of Professional Development and externally at a variety of conferences and workshops throughout the year.
-Students also have access to one on one project management coaching, document review, post production assistance, and digital skills training with the Director of Professional Development.
+The Professional Development Office guides and empowers young musicians in the discovery and achievement of their unique career goals.
+The office's advising program provides training and review of student grant applications, biographies, cover letters, resumes, graduate school and fellowship applications, branding, marketing, web design, startups, financial planning, and audio/video post-production.

-The PDEC offers relevant programming throughout the academic year, including guest speakers from the Foundation Center, discounted headshots, visiting artists, workshops on website development, and much more, as well as a student-only grant program, the Student Professional Development Fund, that awards career-related funding up to $750.
+The Professional Development Office offers relevant programming throughout the academic year, including guest speakers from the Foundation Center, discounted headshots, visiting artists, workshops on website development, taxes, and much more, as well as a student-only grant program, the Student Professional Development Fund, that awards career-related funding up to $750.

 The Community Service / Music to Go!
 Program provides students experience performing for a variety of Bay Area audiences.
 One of the goals of the Community Service Program is to bring music to people who cannot normally attend concerts.
 Students perform at places such as hospitals, rest homes, and nursery schools.